Estate Tax Planning Trusts: A Comprehensive Guide

 • Depreciation: the amount of value that a physical asset loses over time.
 From a tax standpoint, depreciation is relevant because you can take a deduction for some or all of the amount of the value an asset loses over the first 5 years and primarily in year 1 due to bonus depreciation, reducing your taxable income and saving money on your state and federal taxes.

-• Income stream: solar projects that qualify for advantaged tax treatment also typically include years of income streams tied to the sale of energy produced by the project.
+• Income stream: solar projects also typically include 20-30 year income streams tied to the sale of energy produced by the project.

 Active Business Case Study Walk-through

 Mike and Mary are a successful couple from California that run an e-commerce company that sells toys.
-In 2024, their estimated income is $3,000,000 and, as a result, they are looking at $1,509,000 in federal taxes and California taxes at the end of the year.
+In 2025, their estimated income is $3,000,000 and, as a result, they are looking at $1,509,000 in federal taxes and California taxes at the end of the year (assuming they fall into the highest federal marginal tax bracket of 37% and California’s highest marginal tax rate of 13.3%).
 After paying their total taxes, that would leave Mike and his wife with $1,491,000.

 Let’s now see the numbers: